Last updated June 2026

 About Foxton

-The Te Awahou Boardwalk runs along the Manawatū River Loop nearby — a 20-minute walk through wetlands with interpretive panels on Māori and European history.
-The Manawatū Estuary, a short drive from town, is important habitat for wading birds including bar-tailed godwits, which migrate annually from Alaska.
+The Te Awahou Boardwalk follows the Manawatū River Loop near the town centre.
+The easy 20-minute walk passes through wetlands with interpretive panels on both Māori and European history.
+The nearby Manawatū Estuary is a Ramsar wetland site that supports 93 bird species, including bar-tailed godwits that migrate annually from Alaska.

 Foxton Beach

-Foxton Beach is a separate settlement a few kilometres from the town centre, where the Manawatū River meets the South Taranaki Bight.
-It’s a wide, clean beach popular with families in summer and good for swimming.
+Foxton Beach is a separate settlement a few kilometres from the town centre where the Manawatū River meets the South Taranaki Bight.
+It is a wide, clean sandy beach popular with families for swimming and other water activities in summer.

 Where to Learn More